DavidJKTofan/davidtofan.com/content/articles/setting-up-new-macos/index.md

 Sign up, configure and use the [Proton](https://proton.me/) suite of products.

+Alternatively, configure and use the FREE [Cloudflare Zero Trust](https://www.cloudflare.com/plans/zero-trust-services/) plan, using the WARP VPN client and Gateway filtering to protect oneself from threats on the Internet.

 ## More...

 Read more on [A Journey into Digital Privacy & CyberSec](/articles/a-journey-into-digital-privacy/).